 from “Christ Does the Work of Judgment With the Truth” in The Word Appears in the Flesh

-Though the word “word” is simple and ordinary, the word from the mouth of God become flesh shakes the entire universe; His word transforms the heart of man, the notions and the old disposition of man, and the old appearance of the entire world.
-Through the ages, only the God of this day works in such a manner, and only He speaks and saves man thus.
-Thereafter, man lives under the guidance of the word, shepherded and supplied by the word; they live in the world of the word, live within the curses and blessings of God’s word, and even more live under the judgment and chastisement of the word.
-These words and this work are all for the sake of man’s, achieving God’s will, and changing the original appearance of the world of old creation.
-God created the world with the word, leads men throughout the universe with the word, conquers and saves them with the word.
+Though the word “word” is simple and ordinary, the word from the mouth of the incarnate God shakes up the entire universe; it transforms man’s heart, notions, and old disposition, and the way the whole world used to appear.
+Through the ages, only the God of today works in this manner, and only He speaks thus and comes to save man thus.
+From this time forward, man lives under the guidance of the word, shepherded and supplied by the word.
+All humanity has come to live in the world of the word, within the curses and the blessings of God’s word, and there are even more human beings who have come to live under the judgment and chastisement of the word.
+These words and this work are all for the sake of man’s, for the sake of fulfilling God’s will, and for the sake of changing the original appearance of the world of old creation.
+God created the world with the word, leads men from all over the universe with the word, and again conquers and saves them with the word.
 Finally, He shall use the word to bring the entire world of old to an end.
 Only then is the management plan wholly complete.

 from “The Age of Kingdom Is the Age of Word” in The Word Appears in the Flesh